 (a) The definitions set out in G.S.
 93-1(a) apply when those defined terms are used in this Chapter.

 (b) In addition to the definitions set out in G.S.
-93-1(a), the following definitions and other definitions in this Section apply when these terms are used in this Chapter:
+93-1(a), other definitions in this Section, and the following definitions apply when these terms are used in this Chapter:

 (2) “Agreed upon procedures” means a professional service whereby a CPA is engaged to issue a report of findings based on specific procedures performed on financial information prepared by a party;

 (3) “AICPA” means the American Institute of Certified Public Accountants;

 (4) “Applicant” means a person who has applied to take the CPA examination or applied for a certificate of qualification;

 (A) any audit or engagement to be performed in accordance with the Statements on Auditing Standards, Statements on Generally Accepted Governmental Auditing Standards, and Public Company Accounting Oversight Board Auditing Standards, and International Standards on Auditing;

 (B) any review or engagement to be performed in accordance with the Statements on Standards for Accounting and Review Services;

 (C) any compilation or engagement to be performed in accordance with the Statements on Standards for Accounting and Review Services; or

 (D) any agreed-upon procedure or engagement to be performed in accordance with the Statements on Standards for Attestation Engagements;

 (6) “Audit” means a professional service whereby a CPA is engaged to examine financial statements, items, accounts, or elements of a financial statement, prepared by management, in order to express an opinion on whether the financial statements, items, accounts, or elements of a financial statement are presented in conformity with an applicable reporting framework, that enhances the degree of confidence that intended users can place on the financial statements, items, accounts, or elements of a financial statement;